Didier Digard: Nice

 Ahead of the 2011–12 season, Digard was given a new captain role.
 Digard's first game after signing for the club on a permanent basis came in the opening game of the season, playing in the centre–back position, in a 3–1 loss against Lyon.
 He then established himself in the starting eleven for the side, playing in the midfield positions.
-As the captain of Nice, Digard spoke out the development and his role as captain at the club throughout the season.
+As the captain of Nice, Digard spoke out about the development and his role as captain at the club throughout the season.
 However, he suffered two injuries for the next months.
-It wasn't until on 17 December 2011 when Digard returned to the starting line-up, coming on as a substitute in the 74th minute, in a 2–0 against Valenciennes.
-However, he suffered an injury in the 20th minute of the first half and had to be substituted, as OGC Nice lost 1–0 against Montpellier on 28 January 2012.
-After missing one match, Digard made his return to the starting line-up, where he started the match and resumed his role as captain, in a 0–0 draw against |Paris Saint-Germain on 12 February 2012.
+On 17 December 2011 Digard came on as a substitute in the 74th minute in a 2–0 against Valenciennes.
+However, he suffered an injury in the 20th minute of the first half and had to be substituted, as Nice lost 1–0 against Montpellier on 28 January 2012.
+After missing one match, Digard made his return to the starting line-up, where he started the match and resumed his role as captain, in a 0–0 draw against Paris Saint-Germain on 12 February 2012.
 He then set up a goal for Abraham Gneki Guié to score the club's second goal of the game, in a 2–1 win over Bordeaux on 3 March 2012.
 He then moved to playing in the centre–back position since late March.
 This lasted until on 7 May 2012 against Toulouse when Digard moved to the centre–midfield position.
-The remaining two matches of the 2011–12 season saw Digard set up two goals that saw OGC Nice finish in thirteenth place in the league.
+The remaining two matches of the 2011–12 season saw Digard set up two goals that saw Nice finish in thirteenth place in the league.
 At the end of the 2011–12 season, he went on to make thirty–three appearances in all competitions.